-This step-by-step tutorial is going to show you how to safely upgrade Debian 10 Buster to Debian 11 Bullseye from command line.
+This step-by-step tutorial will show you how to safely upgrade Debian 10 Buster to Debian 11 Bullseye from the command line.

-On on August 14th, 2021 the Debian project has finally released a stable version of Debian 11 Bullseye after over 2 years of development.
-It is comes with a lot of new features as most of the software in this version has been updated.
-Debian 11 will receive support for the next 5 years just like any other Debian stable version.
+On August 14th, 2021, the Debian project finally released a stable version of Debian 11 Bullseye after over two years of development.
+It comes with many new features as most of the software in this version has been updated.
+Debian 11 will receive support for the next five years just like any other Debian stable version.

 1. Backup Your System

 Please make sure to back up your data.
-The Debian upgrades are normally safe, but there is always a chance something may go wrong.
-It is crucial that you have your valuable data safely copied to a backup location, so you can restore it if there are any problems or complications.
+The Debian upgrades are usually safe, but there is always a chance something may go wrong.
+Therefore, you must have your valuable data safely copied to a backup location, so you can restore it if there are any problems or complications.

-You can also create a full system image of your current Debian installation with a dedicated system imaging software like CloneZilla.
-If you wish to use any other backup software you are free to do so, just make sure your data are placed in a safety location.
+You can also create a complete system image of your current Debian installation with a dedicated system imaging software like CloneZilla.
+If you wish to use any other backup software, you are free to do so.
+Just make sure your data are placed in a safe location.

 2. Update All Currently Installed Packages

-Before you start upgrading from Debian 10 to Debian 11 it’s important to make sure your currently installed Debian 10 system is up to date.
+Before upgrading from Debian 10 to Debian 11, it’s important to ensure your currently installed Debian 10 system is up to date.
 Run the following

 apt commands in the terminal.